Selected sencity experiences:

-(New York City deployment version)
+(New York City version)

 At Sencity, we have redesigned the most common and mundane piece of public furniture - our everyday trash receptacle.